bitloops/bitloops-language/documentation/docs/introduction/Bitloops_at_a_glance.md

 # 👀 Bitloops @ a Glance

-## Build better softare faster, much faster
+## Build better software faster, much faster

-Bitloops Language (BL) is a high-productivity, fourth generation (4GL), [DDD](https://bitloops.com/docs/bitloops-language/learning/domain-driven-design)/[BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) focused, transpiled programming language that guide developers to build high-quality software faster!
+Bitloops Language (BL) is a high-productivity, fourth generation (4GL), [DDD](https://bitloops.com/docs/bitloops-language/learning/domain-driven-design) / [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) focused, transpiled programming language that guide developers to build high-quality software faster!

-At its core, Bitloops Language has been designed and built by incorporating software development best practices and methodologies such as clean code, clean/[layered/hexagonal](https://alistair.cockburn.us/hexagonal-architecture/) architecture, and [SOLID](https://www.pentalog.com/blog/it-development-technology/solid-principles-object-oriented-programming/) principles that empower developers to build high-quality software that is maintainable, flexible and reliable much faster when compared to traditional programming tools and languages.
+At its core, Bitloops Language has been designed and built by incorporating software development best practices and methodologies such as clean code, clean / [layered / hexagonal](https://alistair.cockburn.us/hexagonal-architecture/) architecture, and [SOLID](https://www.pentalog.com/blog/it-development-technology/solid-principles-object-oriented-programming/) principles that empower developers to build high-quality software that is maintainable, flexible and reliable much faster when compared to traditional programming tools and languages.

-'''
+---
 ⚠️ Please keep in mind that the Bitloops Language is in its early stages and under very active development.
 Expect bugs and limitations.
 Full backward compatibility is not guaranteed before reaching v1.0.0.
-'''
+---

-With Bitloops Language, developers are able to:
+## Bitloops Language value proposition

 - Write clean code in an intuitive and structured approach
 - Follow best practices to ensure the code and software can be easily understood by other developers